atiratree/kube-enhancements/keps/sig-apps/4563-evacuation-api/README.md

 between instigator and other finalizers.

 The controller deletes the evacuation object if any of the following points is true:
-- There are no instigator finalizers (instigators have canceled their intent to evacuate the pod) and `.status.evacuationCancellationPolicy` is set to `Allow`.
+1. There are no instigator finalizers (instigators have canceled their intent to evacuate the pod) and `.status.evacuationCancellationPolicy` is set to `Allow`.
+2. The referenced pod has reached the terminal phase (`Succeeded` or `Failed`), signalling a successful evacuation.
-- The referenced pod no longer exists (has been deleted from etcd), signaling a successful evacuation.
+3. The referenced pod no longer exists (has been deleted from etcd), signalling a successful evacuation.

-  For convenience, we will also remove instigator finalizers with `evacuation.coordination.k8s.io/` prefix when the evacuation task is complete.
+For convenience, we will also remove instigator finalizers with `evacuation.coordination.k8s.io/` prefix when the evacuation task is complete (points 2 and 3).
 Other finalizers will still block deletion.

 ### Evacuation API